 At the time of the 1911 Census, the family lived at 11 Archway Place, Dorking.
 Arthur Snr was still working as a gas stoker and Ellen was at home.
 The household further comprised of their children: general servant Minnie, shop boy Arthur Jnr, Edward and George.
 Ellen stated that she had given birth to four children.
 The house had five rooms.

 Arthur Friday enlisted into the Royal Army Service Corps.
 He was a Private with regimental number was DM2/171058.

-1918 Surrey, England, Electoral Register reads that Arthur Friday Jnr and his parents lived at 11 Archway Place, Dorking, Surrey.
+The 1918 Surrey Electoral Register reads that Arthur Friday Jnr and his parents lived at 11 Archway Place, Dorking, Surrey.

 At the time of his death he was part of the 738th Mechanical Transport Company of the Royal Army Service Corps.

-Arthur Friday died of pneumonia on the 4th of January 1919 in Salonica, Greece.
+Arthur Friday died of pneumonia on 4th January 1919 in Salonica, Greece.

 He was buried at the Mikra British Cemetery, Kalamaria, Greece.
 His grave reference number is: 1140.
 The headstone bears the inscription: “Gone but not Forgotten”.

 He received the British War and Victory medals.